Am0rphous/Awesome/Reverse Engineering/Assembly.md

 ````
 xor eax, eax      #faster and more efficient way of setting eax to zero.
 ````

+## Registers
+- EAX
+- EBX
+- ECX
+- EDX
+- ESI
+- EDI
+- EBP
+- ESP
+- EIP   Execution Pointer.
+Only register that cant be used as an operand.

 ## Assemblers
 - [NASM, the Netwide Assembler](https://github.com/netwide-assembler/nasm) - A cross-platform x86 assembler with an Intel-like syntax.